 - Contract leverage: Identify areas where the individual has leverage to negotiate more favorable terms, such as a counteroffer or competing job opportunities.

-The Shift Dynamics of the industry are leading to more flexible and nuanced approaches to noncompete agreements.
-With the increasing importance of digital talent and intellectual property, entertainment companies are adapting their strategies to balance protection of their business interests with the need to attract and retain premier talent.
+The entertainment industry is experiencing a digital evolution, with the rise of streaming platforms, social media, and online content creation.
+This shift is redefining the way talent is acquired, retained, and leveraged, forcing a reevaluation of traditional noncompete agreements.
+With the increasing importance of digital talent and intellectual property, entertainment companies are adapting their strategies to balance protection of business interests with the need to attract and retain top talent.
 As a consequence, noncompete agreements are becoming more tailored to specific positions, industries, and geographic regions.
-Looking ahead, it is likely that noncompete agreements will continue to evolve, incorporating new provisions and restrictions that address the unique challenges and opportunities presented by the digital age.
+States are also changing their noncompete laws, adding another layer of complexity to negotiations.
+Looking ahead, noncompete agreements will continue to evolve, incorporating new provisions that address the unique challenges and opportunities of the digital age.